newfold-labs/wp-module-install-checker/README.md

 # WordPress Install Checker Module

-A module responsible for checking a WordPress installation to see if it is a fresh installation or to fetch the site creation date.
+A module that handles checking a WordPress installation to see if it is a fresh install and to fetch the estimated installation date.

 This module uses the Newfold Module Loader to register new references into the dependency injection container.
-Only for use in Newfold brand plugins.
+Only meant for use in Newfold brand plugins.

  ## Installation